tcu17/THM-Writeups/Offensive Security Intro/README.md

 - Basic Linux terminal commands used in Offensive Security
 - Different careers in Offensive Security

-In this room we used the following tools:
+In this room we will use the following tools:
 - Gobuster
 -- Command line tool to enumerate subdirectories in web servers